Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Dog owners often report to their vet that they have noticed a bump or lump on their four-legged friend.
-This can occur for various reasons and can be benign (non-cancerous) or cancerous.
-You can rest assured that most of the time, skin bumps are not cancerous.
-That said, in rare cases, certain types of cancer can appear on dogs’ skin, especially in older pets.
+This can occur for various reasons and tumors can be benign (non-cancerous) or cancerous.
+Lumps and bumps can originate from different tissues or cell types; however, its appearance might be very similar.
+They can occur in dogs of any age, but most types of cancer can appear in older pets.

-The most common causes of bumps and lumps on your dog’s skin are insect bites, abscesses, lipomas, hematomas, or acne.
-Other clinical signs can differ depending on the cause but can include itching and scratching, limping, hair loss, or secondary skin infections.
+The most common causes of bumps and lumps on your dog’s skin are skin tumors, such as lipomas and mast cell tumors, cysts, insect bites, abscesses, or acne.
+Clinical signs can differ depending on the cause but can include itching and scratching, limping, hair loss, or secondary skin infections.

 Take your dog to the vet if they have bumps or lumps on their body to prevent them from aggravating their condition and to diagnose the cause and get proper treatment.